 Charge the battery correctly: Avoid overcharging or letting the battery run completely dry.
 Always follow the manufacturer’s instructions for charging.

-Clean the tool regularly: Keep the hammer free of dust and debris to prevent it from getting clogged and affecting performance.
+Clean the tool regularly: Keep the cordless air hammer free of dust and debris to prevent it from getting clogged and affecting performance.

 Lubricate the parts: Periodically lubricate the tool’s moving parts to maintain smooth operation.